MarktW86/azure-psdocs-processing/azureipps/0/AADRM/Add-AadrmSuperUser.md

 ```

 ### -ServicePrincipalId
-Specifies the **AppPrincipalId** of the service principal in your organization when you want to grant this account super user privileges.
+Specifies the **AppPrincipalId** of the service principal in your organization to grant this account super user privileges.
 Use the **Get-MsolServicePrincipal** cmdlet to get an existing service principal, or the [New-MsolServicePrincipalCredential](./New-MsolServicePrincipalCredential.md) cmdlet to create a new service principal.

 The service principal ID is converted to a pseudo-email address and added to the super user list for the organization.
 For example, `Add-AadrmSuperUser -ServicePrincipalId "3C367900-44D1-4865-9379-9A3227042C25"` adds 3C367900-44D1-4865-9379-9A3227042C25@\<rms tenant ID\>.rms.na.aadrm.com to the super user list.